burnsie85/metis_bootcamp_repo/README.md

 ### <a name="section-e"></a>Assessments

-* There will be 2 Quizzes given (dates below).
-The quiz will be given in class & will be multiple-choice format.
+* There will be 2 multiple-choice quizzes (dates below).

 | Quiz | Topics | Note* | Date |
 |------|-------|-------|-----|